 *Check out the walkway into the Surf Shack shop.
 They are old boards from the Footbridge.
-What an awesome way to recycle some of Lakes Entrance history!
+What an awesome way to recycle some of Lakes Entrance’s history!

 Eat all the food

-One of the best things to do in Lakes Entrance is to sit at one of the local cafes and watch the world go by with some of the best local produce Gippsland has to offer.
+One of the best things to do in Lakes Entrance is to sit at one of the local cafes and watch the world go by with some of the best local produce Gippsland offers.
 You can get some amazing seafood in Lakes Entrance straight off the trawlers

 Places to eat in Lakes Entrance: